ambervdberg/azure-function-bots/readme.md

 # Azure Functions - OpenAI API

-This project contains serverless Azure Functions that interact with the OpenAI API to generate IT-related poems.
+This project contains serverless Azure Functions that interact with the OpenAI API.
 The goal is to experiment with the OpenAI API.

 ## Features